 - Latitude: In one of the forms DD.DDDDD, DD MM.MMM, DD MM SS.S .
 Negative if South

-- Longitude: like Latitude with possibly one more D. negative if East
+- Longitude: like Latitude with possibly one more D. negative if East (can be set positive East)

 - Color: The leading character of the color.
 Choices are Blue, Green, Cyan, Red, Magenta, Yellow, Orange.
 Use lower case for light, upper case for dark and a blank for Black.